aelabassi/vim-fundamentals/lessons/exercise-1-dyp.md

 #### Visual Line Mode
-Highlight this line by pressing V, then navigate around escape to leave visual mode
+Highlight this line by pressing V, then navigate around Highlight this line by pressing V, then navigate around escape to leave visual mode

 #### Visual Mode + y / p
-Highlight this line by pressing V, then press y  (What happened?) press p (What happened?)
+highlight this line by pressing v, then press y  (what happened?) press p (What happened?)

 Highlight this point by pressing v, press wy  (What happened?)